 Supporting Documents for ALL Sponsors:

 Submit a copy of your individual Federal income tax return, including W-2s for the most recent tax year, or a statement and/or evidence describing why you were not required to file.
 Also include a copy of each and every Form 1099, Schedule, and any other evidence of reported income.
-You may submit this information for the most recent three tax years, pay stubs from the most recent six months, and/or a letter from your employer if you believe any of these items will help you qualify.
+You may submit this information for the most recent three tax years, pay stubs from the most recent six months, and/or an employment verification letter if necessary.

 Supporting Documents for SOME Sponsors:

 - If you are currently self-employed, a copy of your Schedule C, D, E, or F from your most recent Federal income tax return which establishes your income from your business.

 - If you are sponsoring more than one intending immigrant listed on the same affidavit of support, photocopies of the original affidavit of support may be submitted for any additional intending immigrants listed.
 Copies of supporting documentation are not required for these family members.

 - If you are the petitioning sponsor and on active duty in the U.S. Armed Forces or U.S. Coast Guard and are sponsoring your spouse or child using 100 percent of the Federal Poverty Guidelines, proof of your active military status.

 - If you are using the income of persons in your household or dependents to qualify, a separate Form I-864A for each person whose income you will use.
 However, an intending immigrant whose income is being used needs to complete Form I-864A only if his or her spouse and/or children are immigrating with him or her.

 - Proof of their residency in your household and relationship to you if they are not the intending immigrants or are not listed as dependents on your Federal income tax return for the most recent tax year.